darryncampbell/DedicatedDeviceBrowser/README.md

 The Dedicated Device Browser can be configured in a few ways:

 - (Recommended) Android Managed Configurations, controlled by a Device Owner (EMM) on the device.
-- (not implemented) By copying a .json file to the device mass storage
+- By copying a .json file to the device mass storage Documents folder.  /[public external storage]/Documents/dedicated_browser_configuration.json

 ### Available configuration
 - StartPage
-- (not implemented) EnableFileBasedConfiguration (load from json file)
+- EnableFileBasedConfiguration (load from json file)
 - LockTaskMode (Marshmallow and higher)

 ## Locking down the device